Quartz.NET Configuration Reference

 Alternatively, you can explicitly initialize the factory by calling one of the Initialize(xx) methods before calling GetScheduler() on the StdSchedulerFactory.

-Instances of the specified IJobStore, IThreadPool, and other SPI types will be created by name, and then any additional properties specified for them in the config file will be set on the instance by calling an equivalent property set method.
+Instances of the specified IJobStore, IThreadPool, and other SPI types will be created by name, and then any additional properties specified for them in the conFig file will be set on the instance by calling an equivalent property set method.
 For example if the properties file contains the property quartz.jobStore.myProp = 10 then after the JobStore type has been instantiated, the setter of property MyProp will be called on it.
 Type conversion to primitive types (int, long, float, double, boolean, and string) are performed before calling the property’s setter method.

 One property can reference another property’s value by specifying a value following the convention of [email protected], for example, to reference the scheduler’s instance name as the value for some other property, you would use [email protected].